 Integration Work

 This is where costs get real.
-If you want the AI to book appointments directly into your scheduling software, push leads into your CRM, or trigger follow-up workflows — that requires custom integration work.
-Each integration is typically $500–$2,000 in developer time per system, depending on API quality and complexity.
+If you want the AI to book appointments directly into your scheduling software, push leads into your CRM, or trigger follow up workflows, that's custom integration work.
+Each integration is typically $500 to $2,000 in developer time per system, depending on API quality and complexity.

-A business connecting to Salesforce, Calendly, and a custom EHR system might spend $5,000–$8,000 just on integration development before the agent ever takes a call.
+A business connecting to Salesforce, Calendly, and a custom EHR might spend $5,000 to $8,000 on integration development before the agent ever takes a call.

 What Does "Good" Look Like at Each Price Point?

-Possible if you have very low call volume (under 200 calls/month), you have a developer in-house who can build and maintain the agent, and the use case is simple (FAQ handling, basic call routing, not integrated booking).
-Don't plan on production-quality voice or reliable CRM integration at this tier.
+Works if you have very low call volume (under 200 calls/month), a developer in house who can build and maintain the agent, and a simple use case (FAQ handling, basic call routing, not integrated booking).
+Don't plan on production quality voice or reliable CRM integration at this tier.

-This is where most small businesses land when they go with a managed agency.
+Where most small businesses land when they go with a managed agency.
 You get a properly built agent, real integrations, and support.
-The agent handles inbound calls, books appointments or qualifies leads, and hands off to humans when needed.
-This tier typically pays for itself if you're recovering 5+ bookings per month that would otherwise be missed.
+The agent handles inbound calls, books appointments or qualifies leads, hands off to humans when needed.
+This tier typically pays for itself if you're recovering 5+ bookings a month that would otherwise be missed.

 Typical ROI Timelines

 This is the number that actually matters.
-Here's what payback looks like across different business types:
+Here's what payback looks like across different business types, assuming a mid-tier managed deployment:

-The pattern is consistent: businesses that miss at least 10% of their inbound calls with an average ticket over $150 typically see month-one positive ROI on a managed AI deployment.
+The pattern is consistent.
+Businesses missing at least 10% of their inbound calls with an average ticket over $150 typically see month one positive ROI on a managed deployment.

 When DIY Actually Makes Sense

-There are legitimate cases where building on Vapi or Retell yourself is the right call:
+There are legitimate cases for building on Vapi or Retell yourself:

 - → You have an in-house developer with AI/voice experience who wants a project

-- → Your use case is simple, low-stakes, and unlikely to change (e.g., a static FAQ bot)
+- → Your use case is simple, low stakes, and unlikely to change (a static FAQ bot, for example)

-- → You're a startup in early stage with no call volume yet and you want to experiment
+- → You're an early stage startup with no call volume yet and you want to experiment

-- → You have an existing tech infrastructure team that can absorb the maintenance cost
+- → You already have a tech infrastructure team that can absorb the maintenance cost

-If none of those describe you — if you're a business that needs the phone answered reliably and integrated with real systems — DIY is almost always more expensive than it looks when you price in the full cost of your time and developer hours.
+If none of those fit and you're a business that needs the phone answered reliably and integrated with real systems, DIY is almost always more expensive than it looks once you price in the full cost of your time and developer hours.

 What to Ask Before Signing Anything